jasonbra1n/kathara-spiral/README.md

 - Inspired by geometric art and the Kathara grid.
 - Built with love for creative coding and interactive web experiences.
+- Special thanks to collaborators for feedback and feature ideas!

 ---